 - Healthy pumpkin bread

 You might also enjoy this list of 20 almond flour recipes!

 Healthy Pumpkin Cake

-- Prep: Preheat oven to 350 degrees F. Line only the bottom of square 8" by 8" or 8" by 11" baking dish with parchment paper (cut out to fit - this cake sticks!), spray bottom and sides with cooking spray and set aside.
+- Preheat oven to 350 degrees F. Line only the bottom of 8 x 8 or 8 x 11 baking dish with parchment paper, spray bottom and sides with cooking spray and set aside.

-- Cake: In a large bowl, whisk the eggs for 10 seconds.
-Add maple syrup, pumpkin puree, vinegar, pumpkin pie spice, cinnamon, baking powder + soda and salt.
+- In a large bowl, whisk the eggs for 10 seconds.
+Add maple syrup, pumpkin puree, vinegar, pumpkin pie spice, cinnamon, baking powder, baking soda and salt.
 Whisk well breaking any baking soda or powder lumps.

 - While cake is cooling down, line small colander with a coffee filter or paper towel and place on top of a small bowl.
 Add yogurt and let it strain in a fridge for a few hours.

-- Cake assembly: Spread icing on top of cake.
+- Spread icing on top of cake.
 I like to let it refrigerate for a few hours for icing to set better but you can serve right away.

 - Make ahead: Store baked, cooled and covered with plastic unfrosted cake for 3 days.
 Then frost before serving.

 - Pumpkin: Homemade pumpkin puree or store bought works.
 Ensure it is 100% pumpkin puree, not pumpkin pie filling.